x25today/voipwardialer/README.md

 TODO: How to we deliver Asterisk?
 By a docker image or by apt-get install asterisk + copy configuration files in /etc/asterisk?

-Tech specs are:
-* Python 3 code
-* PJSUA library for SIP/VoIP dialing and Conference Bridging
-* Remote Modem DSP Server (An Asterisk [Asterisk-Softmodem](https://github.com/irrelevantdotcom/asterisk-Softmodem))

 # Roadmap

+The software is not yet fully working and does requrire further work to achieve it's goal.

 * Experiment to make DSP properly working
   * Make DSP Modem (hooked to Asterisk) working properly and consistenly (this is the most important hit of the project!)
+  * Try Asterisk BTX Modem in place of Asterisk-Modem?
   * Integrate a C native code software modem (Linmodem?
 Fisher-Modem?)
-  * Try Asterisk BTX Modem?
-* Modem Detection trough Audio Sample Frequency Analysis (like [WarVox Classifiers](https://github.com/rapid7/warvox/blob/master/config/classifiers/01.default.rb)
-* Modem Server Configuration Generation
-* Remote Modem Server (to run it on another machine)

 * Scanning functionalities
   * Range generation
   * Session resumption
   * Logging of carrier and output of those carriers
+  * Modem Detection trough Audio Sample Frequency Analysis (like [WarVox Classifiers](https://github.com/rapid7/warvox/blob/master/config/classifiers/01.default.rb)
 * Multi channel parallel dialing

+* Modem Server Improvement
+  * Modem Server Configuration Generation
+  * Remote Modem Server (to run it on another machine)

-* Provide interactive terminal emulation connector (ptsy/tty for use with Minicom or other terminal emulation sw/lib)
+* Provide interactive terminal emulation connector (ptsy/tty for use with Minicom)

 # Resources
-Making a project like this implies a lot of complexity
+Technical resources useful for the project research

 ## Software Modem
 Most of the complexity in this project is overcoming the problem of having any to integrate and use software modem DSP